Metro League (Seattle): Sports

+In addition to the WIAA sanctioned sports many Metro League schools have multiple club sports such as crew, lacrosse, and ultimate frisbee.

 State championships

 The Metro League has produced many state championship teams throughout its history.
 Boys basketball has been the most successful with the metro league winning over 50 state titles since the league was allowed to participate in the state tournament in 1945.

 The following list of state championship teams includes all current members.
 Titles won by former members are included as well but only for the years when the school was a member of the Metro League.
 Schools that are italicized are current members but were not when the state title was won.